turkus/python-crontab-manager/README.md

 This is manager to create and remove jobs from crontab.
-It takes as arguments flask app - to get application root_path (optional) - and crontab as an instance of CronTab class from crontab package included in python-crontab package.
+It takes as arguments flask app - to get application root_path (optional) - and crontab as an instance of CronTab class from crontab module included in python-crontab package.

 Usage: